 We are happy that your son or daughter has chosen the University of Scranton!
-Please be assured that both the Academic and Student Affairs offices will do their best to help ensure that your student has a successful and satisfying experience over the next couple of years.
+Please be assured that both the Academic and the Student Formation and Campus Life offices will do their best to help ensure that your student has a successful and satisfying experience over the next couple of years.

 We believe that a student's success at the University of Scranton will be enhanced by the collaborative efforts of parents, faculty, and student services such as the Counseling Center.
 Thank you in advance for letting us know how we may help you make your student's years here more fulfilling.

 We invite you to consult with us by calling (570) 941-7620.

 How does my son or daughter mature during these college years?plus or minus

 While physical maturation may be complete by the time your daughter or son leaves for college, emotional/psychological development is not.
 According to psychosocial theorists, persons ages 18-25 have several tasks to accomplish.
 Among these are:

 - Achieving competence

 - Managing emotions

 - Making a whole set of new friends